nimrods8/binutils-gdb/README.md

-		   README for GNU development tools
+**README for GNU development tools**

+The main idea of this fork is to add Ida-like functionality of comments and function renames for the layout asm in the gdb tui.

 In order to build gdb for aarch64 (or other arm targets) and x86_64 targets